kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ```

 I named it as `Dockerfile.ubuntu` in my application root directory and run the
-following command to build the image:
+following command to build the parent image:

 ```bash
 docker build -t ubuntu-elixir -f Dockerfile.ubuntu .